gvwilson/fiction/iffy/index.md

 Uncle Jack stood unsteadily.
 "Affin' hell."
 He glared at Wales,
-then at his wife,
+then at his wife.
+"We're gonna talk about this later," he said, his voice cold and hard.
-and stumbled away to his cabin muttering under his breath.
+He stumbled away to his cabin muttering under his breath.

-The short blue bus that came to collect Wales half an hour later had a few more nicks and dents than the one that had taken them to see the governor in Rothera.
+The short blue bus that came to collect Wales half an hour later had more nicks and dents than the one that had taken them to see the governor.
 "They're with me," Wales told the Marines, jerking his thumb at Iffy and Aunt Naggie.